aryansid/aryansid/README.md

 - 👋 Hi, I’m @aryansid
 - 👀 I’m interested in machine learning & tech entrepreneurship
-- 🌱 I’m currently exploring blockchain technology
+- 🌱 I’m currently exploring llms + hardware
-- 💞️ I’m looking to collaborate on AI & web3 projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 Want to get into touch?
 Send me a request on Linkedin https://www.linkedin.com/in/aryan-siddiqui-3b70a31a0

 <!---